Real $K$-Theory for $C^*$-Algebras: Just the Facts: Clifford Algebras and Their Associated Lie Groups

 The classic reference for Clifford algebras and their connection to $K$-theory is Atiyah, Bott, and Shapiro \cite{ABS}.
+We refer to this paper and these authors by ABS.
 Husemoller \cite{H} has a fine treatment.
-For connections with physics we rely on Baez \cite{B}, Stone et.al. \cite{Stone} and G. Moore \cite{Moore}.
+For connections with physics we rely on Baez \cite{Baez}, Stone et.al. \cite{Stone} and G. Moore \cite{Moore}.
 Notation for Clifford algebras varies a lot.
 When in doubt, please consult the chart below, which gives our notation.

 \begin{Def} The {\emph{real Clifford algebra}} $\CCC_k$ is defined to be the universal $\RR$-algebra generated by a unit $1$ and symbols $e_1, \dots , e_k$ modulo the relations